 The well-stocked whisky shop has its own tasting area where you’ll be able to try a few samples to decide which bottle you’ll end up taking home and I have to say the Arran distillery is one of the most generous I’ve visited when it comes to dishing out tasters.

 If you find yourself leaving the shop a little whisky-infused you’ll be pleased to know there’s a first-class café on site that serves quality local produce and if you’d like to learn about the whisky-making process there are regular tours that will take you around the entire facility.

 See the Arran Whisky website for the latest prices and opening times.

 - The location.
-What a setting!
 I guarantee you’ll fall in love with Arran if you visit this wee village on a sunny day.
 Just don’t forget your camera.

 - The coastline on the northern edge of Arran is absolutely gorgeous and is well worth exploring if you have a little time while waiting for the next ferry to the mainland.
-If you’ve got all day there’s no excuse not to get your walking shoes on to take in those views.
+If you’ve got all day there’s no excuse not to get your walking boots on (Amazon link to my favourite brand) to take in those views.